dklieb/share/IPs_and_subnets.md

 - 172.0.0.0 - 172.255.255.255
 - 192.168.0.0 - 192.168.255.255

-Supported devices such as personal computers can have multiple internal IP addresses for communicating across different or subnets on a network.
+Supported devices such as personal computers can have multiple internal IP addresses for communicating across different subnets on a network.

 ## External IP addresses